Skip to main content

 Full Menu Close Menu

-The UFT’s English as a Second Language(ESL)/Bilingual Committee comprises K-12 educators in New York City’s public elementary, middle and high schools.
-Our members are an accomplished, vibrant and diverse cross-section of the UFT, including both Fulbright scholars and National Board certified educators.
+The UFT Multilingual Learners Educators Committee comprises K-12 educators in New York City’s public elementary, middle and high schools who work with English language learners.
+Our members are an accomplished, vibrant and diverse cross-section of the UFT, including both Fulbright scholars and National Board-certified educators.

-We believe that ESL and bilingual approaches to education hold an important place in the New York City school system.
-Our goal is to provide our members, both new and experienced, with educational strategies and tools that will help them to prepare English language learners (ELLs) in their schools to function as full members of our society.
+We believe that English as a New Language and bilingual approaches to education hold an important place in the New York City school system.
+Our goal is to provide our members, both new and experienced, with educational strategies and tools that will help them to prepare English language learners in their schools to grow and thrive.

-To that end, we invite speakers, both in-service UFT members and education specialists from other organizations, to discuss educational resources and materials that can be incorporated as cross-curricular tools in the ESL or bilingual classroom.
-Presenters demonstrate the strategies and techniques that will best serve our diverse student populations and help them become mainstream students.
+To that end, we invite speakers, both in-service UFT members and education specialists from other organizations, to discuss educational resources and materials that can be incorporated as cross-curricular tools in the ENL or bilingual classroom.
+Presenters demonstrate the strategies and techniques that will best serve our diverse student populations.

-When called upon, we also advocate for our ELL students, the institutions that serve them and those programs, strategies and techniques that have proven most effective in educating them.
+When called upon, we also advocate for our English language learners, the institutions that serve them and those programs, strategies and techniques that have proven most effective in educating them.

-In addition to our regular monthly meetings held on alternate Tuesdays and Thursdays, the committee regularly visits and participates in professional development activities at the Guggenheim Museum, the Jewish Museum, the China Institute, the Museum of the City of New York, the Whitney Museum and El Museo del Barrio.
-We have also partnered with the Discovery Channel and UNICEF to provide techniques that will allow teachers to use educational tools more effectively with ELL students.
+In addition to our regular monthly meetings, the committee visits and participates in professional development activities at the Guggenheim Museum, the Jewish Museum, the China Institute, the Museum of the City of New York, the Whitney Museum and El Museo del Barrio.
+We have also partnered with the Discovery Channel and UNICEF to provide techniques that will allow teachers to use educational tools more effectively with ENL students.

-One of the highlights of the year is our annual “Show & Tell” workshop at which committee members present their own ESL and bilingual lessons.
-Join us to learn what works – and what doesn’t – in ESL and bilingual classrooms!
+One of the highlights of the year is our annual “Show & Tell” workshop at which committee members present their own ENL and bilingual lessons.
+Join us to learn what works and what doesn’t in ENL and bilingual classrooms!

-The committee is headed by Josie Avellanet Levine, a veteran ESL teacher and award-winning educator and media literacy specialist who has presented ESL education techniques and strategies to audiences nationally and internationally.
-Don’t hesitate to contact her at samjosiel@aol.com or to call the committee at 212 598 7772 for more information about our meetings and activities!
+The committee is headed by Josie Avellanet Levine, a veteran ENL teacher and award-winning educator and media literacy specialist who has presented ENL education techniques and strategies to audiences nationally and internationally.
+Don’t hesitate to contact her at mlec@aol.com or to call the committee at 212-598-7772 for more information about our meetings and activities!

 We welcome your support, ideas and contributions.